datarobot-oss/qa-app-streamlit/README.md

 ## What's in this repository?
 In this repository you will find the Q &amp; A Streamlit application code template that is used within DataRobot.

-The application uses a styling library for Streamlit called `streamlit-sal`, read more on https://github.com/datarobot-oss/streamlit-sal
+The application uses a styling library for Streamlit called `streamlit-sal`, see more on https://github.com/datarobot-oss/streamlit-sal

 ## How do I set it up?